-Services not covered by Medicare Not covered under any condition Covered only under specific conditions Routine chiropractic care Manual manipulation of the spine to correct a subluxation is covered Routine dental care, such as cleanings, fillings or dentures Not covered under any condition Routine eye examinations, eyeglasses, radial keratotomy, LASIK surgery, vision therapy and other low vision aids Eye exam and one pair of eyeglasses (or contact lenses) are covered for people after cataract surgery Routine foot care Some limited coverage provided according to Medicare guidelines (e.g., if you have diabetes) Services considered not reasonable and necessary, according to Original Medicare standards Not covered under any condition Services provided to veterans in Veterans Affairs (VA) facilities When emergency services are received at VA hospital and the VA cost-sharing is more than the cost-sharing under our plan, we will reimburse veterans for the difference.
+Services not covered by Medicare Not covered under any condition Covered only under specific conditions Routine chiropractic care Manual manipulation of the spine to correct a subluxation is covered Routine dental care, such as cleanings, fillings or dentures Not covered under any condition Routine foot care Some limited coverage provided according to Medicare guidelines (e.g., if you have diabetes) Services considered not reasonable and necessary, according to Original Medicare standards Not covered under any condition Services provided to veterans in Veterans Affairs (VA) facilities • When emergency services are received at VA hospital and the VA cost-sharing is more than the cost-sharing under our plan, we will reimburse veterans for the difference.
 Members are still responsible for our cost-sharing amounts Purchase, instead of rental, of durable medical equipment that Original Medicare does not allow to be purchased outright.
 Not covered under any condition